-With a 1.6-inch transflective touch display, an IP68 water resistant rating, and a quad-core processor, there is a lot to like about the Sony Smartwatch 3.
+With a 1.6-inch transflective touch display, an IP68 water-resistant rating, and a quad-core processor, there is a lot to like about the Sony Smartwatch 3.
 Verified buyers on Amazon rate it 3.7 stars out of 5

 They love the embedded GPS, the four-gigabyte storage space for your files, and the relative freedom from their smartphones.
-The price of the Sony Smartwatch 3 ranges from $$ to $$.

 Now that we have a clearer picture of what Sony has given us so far, here are the improvements and features we would like to see on the Sony Smartwatch 4.